AngheloAlf/APL/docs/026 - Operator overload and magic methods.md

 Operator overloading only works with initalizated objects.

 In the following signatures:
-- `Self` refers to the class that is defining this methods.
+- `Self` refers to this class.
 - `T` refers to any type.
 - `a` and `b` refers to an instance of `Self`.
 - `c` referst to a variable that it is not an instance of `Self` (or a subclass of `Self`).

+Most of the signature's parameters and return types can be overloaded with other types, but methods with any other number of parameters will not overload any operator.

 ## Arithmetic operators